DETAILED ACTION

 An input method including:

-displaying a map including a path along which a movable working machine can travel (see at least Nishi Figs. 1 and 6, and paragraphs [0080], [0105] “the operation display unit 23 is a user interface including a display unit, such as a liquid crystal display or an organic EL display, that displays various pieces of information and an operating unit, such as a touch panel, a mouse, or a keyboard, that receives operations.
+Displaying, on a display, a map including a path along which a movable working machine can travel (see at least Nishi Figs. 1 and 6, and paragraphs [0080], [0105] “the operation display unit 23 is a user interface including a display unit, such as a liquid crystal display or an organic EL display, that displays various pieces of information and an operating unit, such as a touch panel, a mouse, or a keyboard, that receives operations.
 On an operation screen displayed on the display unit, an operator can operate the operating unit to register various pieces of information (such as work vehicle information, field information, and work information, which will be described later”, “Upon the reception process unit 212 accepts the starting operation from the operator, it causes the teaching operation screen D2 to display a route start position image Ms in which the route start position Ts1 is indicated at the entrance/exit H1 of the field F1 on the map (see FIG. 8A).
 As illustrated in FIG. 8A, the reception process unit 212 displays a guide route Mr (dotted line) that connects the field F1 and the field F2 as information to support the travel operation of the teaching travel.
 This allows the operator to perform the manual travel operation (manually drive) according to the guide route Mr, thereby making it easier to perform the teaching travel operation”);

-obtaining, by an input unit (touch screen of #23), a first instruction from a user on the map which is displayed, wherein the first instruction is to display an environment object indicating an environment related to the path along with the path (see at least Nishi Figs. 6 and paragraphs [0094] “In addition, by allowing the operator to perform registration operation on the operation terminal 20, the setting process unit 211 sets information associated with the position and the shape of the field, the work start position to start work (travel start position), the work end position to finish work (travel end position), and the work direction, etc”); and
+obtaining, by a user interface (touch screen of #23), a first instruction from a user on the map which is displayed, wherein the first instruction is to display an environment object indicating an environment related to the path along with the path (see at least Nishi Figs. 6 and paragraphs [0094] “In addition, by allowing the operator to perform registration operation on the operation terminal 20, the setting process unit 211 sets information associated with the position and the shape of the field, the work start position to start work (travel start position), the work end position to finish work (travel end position), and the work direction, etc”); and

-displaying the environment object at a position corresponding to the path on the map when the first instruction is input (see at least Nishi Figs. 8 and 17-23 and paragraphs [0107] “Upon the reception process unit 212 accepts the starting operation from the operator, it causes the teaching operation screen D2 to display a route start position image Ms in which the route start position Ts1 is indicated at the entrance/exit H1 of the field F1 on the map (see FIG. 8A).
+displaying, on the display, the environment object at a position corresponding to the path on the map when the first instruction is input (see at least Nishi Figs. 8 and 17-23 and paragraphs [0107] “Upon the reception process unit 212 accepts the starting operation from the operator, it causes the teaching operation screen D2 to display a route start position image Ms in which the route start position Ts1 is indicated at the entrance/exit H1 of the field F1 on the map (see FIG. 8A).
 As illustrated in FIG. 8A, the reception process unit 212 displays a guide route Mr (dotted line) that connects the field F1 and the field F2 as information to support the travel operation of the teaching travel.
 This allows the operator to perform the manual travel operation (manually drive) according to the guide route Mr, thereby making it easier to perform the teaching travel operation” and “For example, when multiple obstacles are detected, the operation control unit 21 inquires of the operator about whether or not to register each of the obstacles as the non-avoidance travel target, it may store the position information of the obstacle which is selected as the non-avoidance travel target in association with the inter-field route.
 For example, if the obstacle sensor 18 detects the obstacles B1 and B2 on the road R0, the operation control unit 21 displays the obstacles B1 and B2 selectably on the teaching operation screen D2 shown in FIG. 17.
 The operator can select (touch operation) the icon images of obstacles B1 and B2 on the teaching operation screen D2.
 Upon the operator selects the obstacle B1, the operation control unit 21 inquires of the operator about whether or not to resister the obstacle B1 as the non-avoidance travel target.
 If the operator selects the answer (“YES”) indicating that obstacle B1 should be excluded from the avoidance travel target, the operation control unit 21 registers the obstacle B1 as the non-avoidance travel target.
-Subsequently, if the operator selects the obstacle B2, the operation control unit 21 inquires of the operator about whether or not to register theobstacle B2 as the non-avoidance travel target.
+Subsequently, if the operator selects the obstacle B2, the operation control unit 21 inquires of the operator about whether or not to register the obstacle B2 as the non-avoidance travel target.
 If the operator selects the answer (“NO”) indicating that obstacle B2 should not be excluded from the avoidance travel target, the operation control unit 21 registers the obstacle B1 as the avoidance travel target.
-In this way, the operation control unit 21 may be able to register the detected obstacles as the avoidance travel target or the non-avoidance travel target for each obstacle”).
+In this way, the operation control unit 21 may be able to register the detected obstacles as the avoidance travel target or the non-avoidance travel target for each obstacle”),

 In Reference to Claim 19